-ABA Standard 311.
-ACADEMIC PROGRAM AND ACADEMIC CALENDAR
+ABA Standard 311 ACADEMIC PROGRAM AND ACADEMIC CALENDAR

-- (a) A law school shall have an academic year of not fewer than 140 days on which classes and examinations are regularly scheduled in the law school, extending into not fewer than eight calendar months.
-The law school shall provide adequate time for reading periods and breaks, but such time does not count toward the 140-day academic year requirement. - (b) A law school shall require, as a condition for graduation, successful completion of a course of study of not fewer than 83 credit hours.
-At least 64 of these credit hours shall be in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction. - (c) A law school shall require that the course of study for the J.D. degree be completed no earlier than 24 months and, except in extraordinary circumstances, no later than 84 months after a student has commenced law study at the law school or a law school from which the school has accepted transfer credit. - (d) A law school shall not permit a student to be enrolled at any time in coursework that exceeds 20 percent of the total credit hours required by that school for graduation. - (e) Credit for a J.D. degree shall only be given for course work taken after the student has matriculated in a law school.
-A law school may not grant credit toward the J.D. degree for work taken in a pre-admission program. - (f) A law school shall adopt, publish, and adhere to a written policy requiring regular class attendance.
+- (a) A law school shall require, as a condition for graduation, successful completion of a course of study of not fewer than 83 credit hours.
+At least 64 of these credit hours shall be in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction. - (b) A law school shall require that the course of study for the J.D. degree be completed no earlier than 24 months and, except in extraordinary circumstances, no later than 84 months after a student has commenced law study at the law school or a law school from which the school has accepted transfer credit. - (c) A law school shall not permit a student to be enrolled at any time in coursework that exceeds20 percent of the total credit hours required by that school for graduation. - (d) Credit for a J.D. degree shall only be given for course work taken after the student has matriculated in a law school.
+A law school may not grant credit toward the J.D. degree for work taken in a pre-admission program.